 There were only 7 people who had the complaint papers including myself, Sue Bibby, 2 council officers and 3 councillors who were appointed to examine the complaint, which included the Leader of the Lib Dem Opposition Allan Knox.
 One of these chose to either leak or pass the complaint papers to someone who then passed part of them to the press which only gave the press Councillor Sue Bibby’s complaint against me and does not, I believe, include any of my responses.
 This led to attacks on social media by trolls, keyboard warriors and political opponents who did not know the details.
 I was reported to the police by an anonymous person.
 For what I do not know, the police dismissed it without even requesting me to attend for an interview.
 I have asked the Chief Constable for the name of the complainant and details of the dismissed complaint.

-It was also reported in the press that I was being investigated by Conservative Central Office which in fact I am not.
-No complaints have been sent to me by CCHQ to respond to and quite the contrary I was elected campaign organiser and agent to 59 council candidates in the Ribble Valley and South Ribble Borough Council for the May elections.
-For the same election I was appraised and selected as a candidate with no opposition from CCHQ .
+It was also reported in the press that I was being investigated by Conservative Central Office.
+No complaints were sent to me by CCHQ to respond to and quite the contrary I was elected campaign organiser and agent to 59 council candidates in the Ribble Valley and South Ribble Borough Council for the May elections.
+For the same election I was appraised and selected as a candidate with no opposition from CCHQ.

 In the 20 months it has taken RVBC to resolve this complaint I have been maligned, criticised and abused.
 My family have suffered huge stress.
 It illustrates the complaints procedure at local councils, based on the Localism Act 2011 is chaotic, not fit for purpose and unworkable.
 In a small Council like Ribble Valley, where everyone knows everyone else’s business, there should be provision for independent, objective and unbiased scrutiny of complaints against councillors by assessors independent of RVBC.
 Within the complaint process, on the advice of solicitors and counsel I argued for impartial independent unbiased fair and objective adjudication by independent assessors appointed by the Local Government Association.
 The RVBC, unlike councils elsewhere in this country, has no specific procedure for dealing with complaints made by councillor against councillor.

 The complaints procedure has resulted in my case in delay, maladministration, a failure to properly investigate the complaint and inappropriate interference from officers.
 All this needs looking into by councillors themselves and is now subject to complaints for them to consider.
-One of my last acts as Leader of the Council along with other councillors was to include as part of the annual appraisal of the Chief Executive a requirement to bring forward a reformed procedure to deal with complaints against councillors; the public are still waiting 9 months down the line.
+One of my last acts as Leader of the Council along with other councillors was to instruct the Chief Executive to bring forward a reformed procedure to deal with complaints against councillors; the public are still waiting 9 months down the line.